Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 title: 'How Narwhals and scikit-lego came together to achieve dataframe-agnosticism'
 authors: [marco-gorelli]
 published: May 26, 2024
-description: 'And how your library can become dataframe-agnostic too'
+description: 'And how your Python library can become dataframe-agnostic too'
 category: [PyData ecosystem]
 featuredImage:
   src: /posts/scikit-lego-narwhals/scikit_lego_narwhals_handshake.png